atleberg/flowerPower/README.md

 # flowerPower
-Automagically waters plants when you keep on forgetting.
+Automagically waters plants when you keep forgetting.